-WRJ’s newest program Tzedakah Collectives combines women’s philanthropy, Jewish learning, and sisterhood into one easy to facilitate program for any size group.
+WRJ’s newest program Tzedakah Collectives combines women’s philanthropy, Jewish learning, and sisterhood into one easy-to-facilitate program for any size group.

-A Tzedakah is a group of people who pool their donations and decide together where to allocate their money.
+A Tzedakah Collective is a group of people who pool their donations and decide together where to allocate their money.
 Pooling donations allows your members to effect even greater change than they could individually.
 WRJ Tzedakah Collectives are inspired by Jewish values and texts and are designed to further empower women in their philanthropic efforts.

 “There are so many great benefits along with philanthropy.
 We studied together, got to know each other, thought about our own personal giving and [were] excited to raise awareness about these organizations in our community… I never pictured myself leading text study, but the material was easy to use and the group felt they all were able to contribute and be heard.”